Sally von Kügelgen

 Sally "Sarah Barta Jenny" von Kügelgen (2 March 1860 – 16 October 1928) was a Baltic-German painter.
 She was the granddaughter of the painter Johann Karl Ferdinand von Kügelgen.

 Life

 Sally (Sarah Berta Jenny) von Kügelgen was the daughter of the Baltic German landscape painter Konstantin von Kügelgen (1810–1880) and his wife Antonie (née von Maydell).
 Her grandfather was the German painter Karl von Kügelgen (1772–1832).

 She first learned painting from her father.
 She then took lessons from Julie Wilhelmine Hagen-Schwarz (1824–1902).
-She completed her skills in Saint Petersburg with Ivan Kramskoi and as a guest student at the art academy in the Russian capital.
+She completed her skills in Saint Petersburg with Ivan Kramskoi and as a guest student at the Imperial Academy of Arts in the Russian capital.

 From 1890 Kügelgen lived mainly in Rome.
 However, she often visited her Baltic homeland, especially in the summer months.